 One thing I can readily admit is that our portfolio is way too diversified and complicated.
 I hope to work on simplifying our investments over time as we move from accumulation to preservation.
 This should help ease the level of management required by my loved ones down the road.

-* If you prefer automated tracking, Personal Capital is a great free app to monitor your net worth.
-I’ve been using Personal Capital since 2012 and have seen my net worth skyrocket, partially thanks to better money management.
+* If you prefer automated tracking, Empower is a great free app to monitor your net worth.
+I've been using Personal Capital since 2012 and have seen my net worth skyrocket, partially thanks to better money management.

 This tab lists every financial account we own that requires a beneficiary and who that person is.
 I check this regularly.
 Over time this information can go missing in certain accounts and needs to be updated.